Recent Courses I've Taught

 This course examines current issues in criminal justice with an emphasis on the application of law, management, and ethics to the analysis of contemporary criminal justice issues and policy.
 This course serves as the culminating event for criminal justice majors with an emphasis on writing and oral communications, research, and analytical thinking.

 CRJ 210: Critical Examination of Law and Justice (graduate level)

 The law touches all areas of modern social life, including education, family life, race relations, employment, entertainment, inequality, and other social issues.
-In this course students will explore law as a social institution and learn classical and contemporary work that defines the field, concentrating on canonical empirical studies and the theoretical concepts and claims that undergird them.
+In this course students' explore law as a social institution and learn classical and contemporary work that defines the field, concentrating on canonical empirical studies and the theoretical concepts and claims that undergird them.